LeandroBarbosaBento/Authentication/README.md

 ## Logged in
 ![Logged in](/readmeImages/05_logged.png)

-## Not logged in and trying to access the dashboard page (dashboard route)
+## Not logged and trying to access the dashboard page (dashboard route)
 ![Logged in](/readmeImages/06_tryingAdmin_notLogged.png)